nlopez59/MortgageWorkspace/readme.md

 <img src="images/db2stc.png"  width="500">

-On a new environment, the sample batch job [dsntep2.jcl](../WaaS_Setup/initVSI-JCL/dsntep2.jcl) is executed once to install the DB2 utility "DSNTEP2" that is used to define and update DB2 application resources like bind and grant:
+On a new environment, the sample batch below is executed once to install the DB2 utility "DSNTEP2" that is used to define and update DB2 application resources like bind and grant:
 <img src="images/dsntep2.png"  width="700">